OpenEvalProject/evals/manuscripts/elife-48224/v3/manuscript.md

 A potential concern is that the models employed by PAML codeml(aaml) and BayesTraits ignore hierarchical relationships among codons encoding amino acid substitutions.
 This is a concern because, under a single nucleotide substitution model, Q111V must be reached by passing through states Q111L or Q111E.
 Likewise, Q111T must be reached by passing through states Q111P or Q111K.
 Despite ignoring these relationships, the effect on our analysis is likely to be minimal.
 First, although it is clear from phylogenetic patterns that Q111V was reached via Q111L in Danaid butterflies and Chrysomelid beetles (Aardema et al., 2012), there is no clear phylogenetic evidence indicating that Q111V or Q111T have passed though intermediate states in other instances.
 This implies that intermediate states may be short-lived and that modeling these events as single steps may be a reasonable approximation.
 Second, the occurrence of multi-nucleotide mutations (e.g. generating Q111V or Q111T via a single mutation event) may be more frequent than commonly assumed (Assaf et al., 2017), and even PAML’s codon-based model (codonml) does not account for this.
 Third, ignoring hierarchical relationships among amino acid substitutions is more likely to lead to spurious conclusions about substitution order (which we do not consider) than co-occurrence.
 Finally, we use BayesTraits as one of several tools to identify key substitutions and guide functional experiments.
 Our focus on specific correlations does not imply that other correlations are not important, nor that some important functional interactions will be missed.

-## Engineering ATPα amino-acid substitution lines
+### Engineering ATPα amino-acid substitution lines

 To test for phenotypic effects associated with candidate amino-acid substitutions, we developed a genetic engineering approach of the endogenous ATPα1 (CG5670) locus in Drosophila melanogaster.
 Employing a strategy similar to that of Roland et al. (2013), we first generated a ‘founder line’ by deletion of exons 2-6b and replacement with a functional attP element using ends-out homologous recombination (Figure 1—figure supplement 1).
 To generate the founder line, homology arms were generated as 2–3 kilobase PCR amplicons 5’ of exon 2 and 3’ of exon 6b and inserted into the pGX-attP vector (Huang et al., 2009).
 This construct was injected into w1118 embryos using standard protocols for P-element transgenesis (Rainbow Transgenic Flies, Inc).
 Ends out recombination was performed and molecularly confirmed.
 The mini-white gene was subsequently removed by Cre-lox mediated excision (Groth et al., 2004) to create the founder line, w1118;;ATPαΔ2-6b attP/TM6B,Tb1 (exons 2-6b were replaced by a functional attP site).

 To generate allelic variant lines of ATPα1, we cloned exons 2-6b into pGX-attB-ATPα2-6b vector and injected it into the attP founder line mated to vasa-phiC31-ZH2A flies using standard protocols (Rainbow Transgenic Flies, Inc).
 The unmodified plasmid was used to generate a wild-type control (GE-ATPα−Δ2-6b-WT) following Cre-lox reduction of the mini-white using Bloomington Drosophila Stock Center #851 (y1, w67c23, P{y[+mDint2]=Crey}1b;; D*/TM3, Sb1) as a source of Cre.
 We then used site-directed mutagenesis (Quick-change Lightening, Agilent) to generate a panel of amino-acid substitution variants of pGX-attB-ATPα2-6b and corresponding GE strains were generated and Cre-lox reduced, as above for the WT control (Supplementary file 2).
 Variant and control lines were balanced by crossing to w*;;ry506 Dr1/TM6B, P{w[+mC]=Dfd-EYFP}3, Sb1,Tb1,ca1 (Bloomington Drosophila Stock Center #8704) and selecting for EYFP florescence.
 Homozygous variant GE-ATPα lines were established, when possible, by sib-mating and selection of non-florescent Tb+,Sb+ larvae.
 All transgenic strains were generated using the same method and all substitutions were confirmed using PCR and Sanger-based sequencing.

-## Viability assays
+### Viability assays

 Viability was measured in three ways.
 First, we measured viability as the relative hatchability of embryos carrying a given homozygous amino acid substitution (hereafter ‘Mut’).
 To do this, we self-crossed each balanced GE-ATPα−Δ2-6b-Mut/TM6B, P{w[+mC]=Dfd-EYFP}3, Sb1,Tb1,ca1 and allowed them to lay fertilized eggs on standard apple juice–agar Petri plates with yeast paste for two hours at 25°C, 50% humidity.
 After 24 hr, the relative proportion of non-EYFP (i.e. homozygous Mut/Mut) to EYFP (i.e. heterozygous Mut/+) first instar larvae were counted.
 As a control, we generated GE-ATPα−Δ2-6b-WT/TM6B, P{w[+mC]=Dfd-EYFP}3, Sb1,Tb1 parents and followed the same procedure.
 A second measure of viability is the probability of survival of a first instar Mut/Mut larvae to adulthood.
 To measure this, we transferred homozygous (Mut/Mut) first instar larvae to fly media vials (recipe R, LabExpress, Ann Arbor, MI).
 Larval density was limited to 10 per vial and vials were kept at 25°C, 50% humidity.
 After two weeks, we counted the number of emerging adults.
 Homozygous GE-ATPα−Δ2-6b-WT first instar larvae generated the same way were used as a control.
 Third, we measured egg-to-adult fitness as the proportion of emerging Mut/Mut adults in media bottles (recipe B, LabExpress, Ann Arbor, MI) seeded with GE-ATPα−Δ2-6b-Mut/TM6B, P{w[+mC]=Dfd-EYFP}3, Sb1,Tb1,ca1 parents and used bottles seeded with +/TM6B, P{w[+mC]=Dfd-EYFP}3, Sb1,Tb1,ca1 parents as controls.

-## Enzyme inhibition assays
+### Enzyme inhibition assays

 For each D. melanogaster substitution line, we homogenized 90 heads (previously stored at −80°C) in 900 µl of deionized water, using a 1 ml glass grinder (Wheaton) chilled on ice (Petschenka et al., 2017).
 After vortexing, we divided homogenates into three aliquots of 300 µl representing technical replicates.
 Subsequently, samples were frozen at −80°C and freeze-dried (Christ, Alpha 2–4 LDPlus) overnight.
 For assessing resistance of NKA to ouabain, we followed the procedure as described in Petschenka et al. (2013a) that is based on the photometric evaluation of phosphate released from enzymatic hydrolysis of adenosine triphosphate (ATP) as a measure of NKA activity.
 Lyophilisates were stored at −80°C until use and reconstituted with 500 µl deionized water.
 Head extractions were incubated at 12 increasing concentrations of the water-soluble standard cardenolide ouabain (range 10−8 M to 2 × 10−3 M, Sigma, Germany, O3125) at 37°C under the following conditions: 100 mM NaCl, 20 mM KCl, 4 mM MgCl2, 50 mM imidazol, and 2.5 mM ATP (pH 7.4).
 We corrected all measurements for a background value that we obtained by incubating the extract under the same conditions as above, except with the addition of 2 × 10−3 M ouabain and no KCl (i.e., NKA inactive).
 On each microplate, we included an assay with porcine Na+/K+-ATPase (Sigma, Germany, A7510-5UN) as an internal standard.
 In addition, we ran a series of KH2PO4 dilutions as a phosphate calibration curve on every plate.
 We measured absorbances at 700 nm using a CLARIOstar microplate reader (BMG Labtech, Germany).
 We carried out three biological replicates per line based on different extractions of fly heads.
 Each biological replicate was the average of three technical replicates, that is measurements based on aliquots from original extracts.
 For data analysis, we compared all measurements to a non-inhibited control.

+To quantify levels of insensitivity to CG-inhibition, we used least-squares fitting to the bi-phasic curve function,

+$$
+A=(1−f)(1−\frac{[I]}{[I]+IC_{50,1}}) + f(1−\frac{[I]}{[I]+IC_{50,2}}),
+$$

-To quantify levels of insensitivity to CG-inhibition, we used least-squares fitting to the bi-phasic curve function,(1)A=(1−f)(1−[I][I]+IC50,1) + f(1−[I][I]+IC50,2),where IC50,1 and IC50,2 represent the inhibitor concentration [I] required for 50% activity A of each isoform present in proportions (1 f) and f, respectively.
+where IC50,1 and IC50,2 represent the inhibitor concentration [I] required for 50% activity A of each isoform present in proportions (1 f) and f, respectively.
 For heterozygous lines, we expect a biphasic curve reflecting the inhibitor dissociation constants (Kd) of the two forms of the enzyme (Figure 2—figure supplement 1A).
 If the two forms of the enzyme contribute equally to the total ouabain-inhibitable activity, we expect f = 0.5.
 For homozygous lines, we estimated a single IC50 by setting f = 0 in the above equation, which assumes a homogenous population of enzyme.
 Least-squares fitting was performed with the nlsLM function of the minpack.lm library in R. Alternatively, we used OriginPro 2017 (OriginLab, Northampton, MA) with top and bottom asymptotes set to 100 and 0, respectively.
 The two approaches yielded similar results.
 Confidence intervals on estimates of IC50,1, IC50,2 and f were estimated using parametric bootstrap simulations, assuming that residuals across biological replicates are normally distributed.
 We assumed mixtures exhibited monophasic curves if the confidence intervals for f included 0.

 As validation of the approach, we compared inhibition curves for the commercial pig NKA enzyme (porcine cerebral cortex, Sigma A7510), extracts from Monarch butterfly brains, and normalized mixtures of the two (Figure 2—figure supplement 1, panels B and C).
 Enzyme-inhibition activities were analyzed as above except using six ouabain concentrations (range 10−8 M to 10−3 M) and one biological replicate.
 Parameters for homogenous extracts and mixtures were estimated using the monophasic (f = 0) and biphasic models (f > 0), respectively.
 As expected, the pig and Monarch enzymes exhibit monophasic curves whereas the mixtures exhibit biphasic curves with f estimates close to those expected based on mixture proportions.

-## Targeted allele-specific expression
+### Targeted allele-specific expression

 To estimate relative expression of mutant and wild-type alleles in heterozygous strains, we designed a targeted allele-specific expression (ASE) assay.
 Genomic DNA (gDNA) and total RNA were extracted sequentially using TRIzole Reagent (Invitrogen 15596026 and 15596018) from three replicate pools of 20 males sampled from each of sixteen lines.
 Extracted RNA was further purified with Qiagen RNAeasy column (Qiagen 74104) and reverse transcribed into cDNA with the use of random primers and ProtoScript II Reverse Transcriptase (NEB M0368S).
 Two sets of primers for ATPα1 were designed and used in subsequent PCR, multiplexing and sequencing.
 The first set were designed as exon-primed intron crossing primers (Racle et al., 2017) and span a short intron separating exons 2 and 3.
 A second set of primers was used to add standard Illumina-like i5 and i7 barcodes to the PCR amplicons to facilitate multiplexing and subsequent sequencing.
 These multiplexed amplicons were pooled and sequenced on an Illimina MiSeq (Princeton Microarray Facility) and yielded ~1 million 150 nucleotide paired-end reads.
 Reads were mapped to gDNA and cDNA reference sequences using bwa-mem (Li, 2013) and a Variant Calling File (VCF) file was produced using the Naive Variant Caller as implemented in Galaxy (Version 0.0.2).
 ASE was estimated from allele counts at focal sites (104, 111 and 122) using the Cochran-Mantel-Haenzel framework as implemented in R (mantelhaen.test).
 Specifically, ASE is estimated as the relative risk of the mutant substitution in the cDNA population using allele counts from gDNA as a reference population.

-## Behavioral phenotyping
+### Behavioral phenotyping

 We quantified ‘bang sensitivity’ which is a measure of susceptibility to seizures and paralysis upon mechanical over-stimulation (Ganetzky and Wu, 1982).
 As such, the bang sensitivity phenotype is a measure of proper neuron function.
 Individual flies were placed in an empty fly media vial and vortexed at the maximum setting for 20 s.
 Immediately following mechanical overstimulation, neurologically dysfunctional flies typically experience a period of convulsions and seizures.
 The recovery time was recorded as the time for each fly to right itself.
 Male flies were assayed 14 days post-eclosion.
 Approximate 95% confidence intervals were estimated around means by bootstrap resampling with replacement.
 An average of 43 flies were assayed (range 37–85).
 Recovery time distributions were compared using a Wilcoxon two-sample rank sum test with continuity correction as implemented in R (wilcox.test).

-## CG exposure assay
+### CG exposure assay

 As a measure of the ability to tolerate CGs, we exposed adult flies (1–7 days post-eclosion) to media containing known concentrations of the CG ouabain (Sigma).
 1.5 grams of Drosophila instant media (Carolina Biological Supply) was reconstituted in a plastic vial with 7 mL of either 0, 5, 10 or 20 mM ouabain.
 After food solidified (30 min), a small paper wick was added.
 Three replicates, each with 10 males and 10 females, were kept in separate vials at 25°C and 50% humidity.
 Mortality was measured after 7 days.
 The genetically engineered wild-type line was used as a control.
 The relationship between treatment concentrations and physiologically-relevant concentrations for animals feeding on CG-containing plants is difficult to establish.
 Compared to values reported for various milkweed species (Züst et al., 2019), our 10 mM CG treatment corresponds to a per mg dry weight concentration that is ~10 fold higher than the range reported for leaf tissue, but well within those reported for milkweed latex.
 The Cochran-Mantel-Haenzel test framework (implemented in R) was used to assess significant differences between treatments (i.e. 5/10/20 mM ouabain versus no ouabain), as well as estimates and 95% confidence bounds for the relative risk associated with treatment.
-Odds Ratios (OR) estimated using this framework were converted into relative risk (RR) estimates using the formula, RR=OR/(1-p+(p*OR)), where p is the risk in the no ouabain control group.
+Odds Ratios (OR) estimated using this framework were converted into relative risk (RR) estimates using the formula, $RR=OR/(1-p+(p*OR))$, where p is the risk in the no ouabain control group.
 A constant (0.5) was added to all cells to allow for calculation of relative risk in cases where mortality or survivors were absent.
 Thus, the maximum relative risk for this sample size (three replicates of 20 individuals each) is limited to 117.
 We found no sex differences in survival.